Unboxed-Software/solana-course/content/oracles.md

     /// Change percentage required between a previous round and the current round.
 If variance percentage is not met, reject new oracle responses. pub variance_threshold: SwitchboardDecimal,
     ...
-		/// Latest confirmed update request result that has been accepted as valid. pub latest_confirmed_round: AggregatorRound,
+		/// Latest confirmed update request result that has been accepted as valid.
+This is where you will find the data you are requesting in latest_confirmed_round.result pub latest_confirmed_round: AggregatorRound,
 		...
     /// The previous confirmed round result.